qwertystop/qwertystop.github.io/_drafts/platforms-beyond-data.md

 Compare that to *Donkey Kong Country: Tropical Freeze*:

-# CLIP OF DKCTF HERE
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/5BuEO7WnlJ4?rel=0&amp;start=37" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 This is very much the sort of game I was thinking of in my earlier analysis:
 "enemies" serve mainly as things to jump over or bounce off of, rather than as something to fight.
+They're in the way, but they're easily avoided and nonthreatening.

 ### Collectibles, hidden and sought